dynamicNerdsSolutions/n8n-git-flow-template/README.md

    - Each workflow is saved as a separate JSON file
    - Commit and push changes to your GitHub repository

-3. **CI/CD Pipeline**
-   - Set up your CI/CD pipeline in your GitHub repository
-   - Configure deployment to your production server by either calling `git pull` or any other way to import the workflows in its instance

 ## Project Structure
 ```
 .